peterloes/SmartAnimalTraps/README.md

 ## 1 RadiomoduleV?.? & electronicsLightbarriers & electronicsServo
 - Radio module
-- Electronic lightbarrier for different distances.
+- Electronic lightbarriers for different distances.
 - Servomotor and shutter is adjusted to the end positions.

 !!!
 Electronics radio module and packaging in process DD.07.2022